Meet the LCS Executive Leadership Team

 LCS Development Leadership Team

-Tom is a certified public accountant and earned a bachelor's degree in finance and accounting from Buena Vista University, Storm Lake, Iowa, and an MBA from The University of Iowa.
+Tom serves on the Professional Development Committee of the LCS Foundation and is an advisor to the LCS Investment Committee.
+He serves on the Advisory Committee of the Georgetown University Aging & Health Program and is an alumnus of the NIC Future Leaders Council.
+Tom is a certified public accountant and earned a bachelor's degree in finance and accounting from Buena Vista University and an MBA from The University of Iowa.

-At LCS, Jason sits on the LCS Foundation Board of Directors and is an observer of the LCS Investment Committee.
+At LCS, Jason sits on the LCS Foundation Board of Directors and is the chair of the Emergency Relief Committee.
 As a key leader of the LCS Development management team with decades of experience, he is a mentor and offers process guidance to team members.
 Jason holds the designation of Graduate Master Builder and Certified Green Professional through the National Association of Home Builders.
 He has a bachelor’s degree in business management from William Penn University, Oskaloosa, Iowa.

 With more than 35 years of design experience, Joel Bleeker sets the bar for project design and construction standards at LCS Development.
 In his role as vice president/director of architecture and construction, Joel directs concept development, facilitates project planning, and oversees design construction of senior living communities across the nation.
 Joel brings his progressive experience and institutional knowledge to meet client needs.
 Using his expertise in cost estimating and project management, Joel identifies strategies to maintain expenses and meet project budgets for the boards of directors he serves.
 Utilizing his professional skills, Joel supports the development of senior living communities that offer engaging environments, deliver enrichment opportunities and support purposeful living goals for residents.